Skip to main content

 Speak with Paul About Your NYC Case

 Free consultation.
 No obligation.
-No fees unless we win.
+No fees unless you win.

 Portrait of Rod De Llano, Co-Founder and Senior Trial Attorney at Danziger & De Llano